yangxikevinou/DigitSignature/README.md

 fix the upside-down problem in the raw data. contains upper and lower case Roman characters in addition to digits.

 digit_tra.mat
+two-column dataset imported from 'pendigits-orig-tra.txt'. the training set

 digit_tes.mat
+two-column dataset imported from 'pendigits-orig-tes.txt'. the test set

+npath.m

+sig.m

+recog.m

+FS_2d.mat

+FS_2d.fig

+demo.m

+test.m, work.m
+used to test codes (more like a personal memo or clipboard), not meaningful, and guaranteed with glitches if not properly run. provided as examples of applying the functions and performing analyses (along with an opportunity to mock the author).